SamiLhll/rbhXpress/README.md

 chmod +x mbhXpress/mbh_express.sh

 ### OPTIONAL :
-# you can an add alias to your ~/.bashrc so you can run the script by simply typing mbhXpress in the terminal.
+# you can an add alias to your ~/.bashrc so you can run the script by typing mbhXpress in the terminal.
-# to do it type the following command, replacing <path_to_mbhXpress.sh> by the actual path of this file on your machine :
+# to do it type the following command, replacing <path_to_mbhXpress.sh>
+# by the actual path of this file on your machine :
 echo "alias mbhXpress=\"./<path_to_mbhXpress.sh>\"" | tee -a ~/.bashrc
 # and finally :
 source ~/.bashrc